 Still paying for cable but looking for a way out?
-We've got a few ideas of how to keep up with your favorite shows without paying the absurd amount cable companies make you shell out.
-Each service has different prices with a variety of shows to offer, so it's really about prioritizing how much you really need to see your cable shows every week.
+We've got a few ideas on how to keep up with your favorite shows without shelling out too much cash.
+Each service has different prices with a variety of shows to offer, so it's really about prioritizing how much you need to see your cable shows every week.
 Take a look ahead and don't be afraid to finally cut the cord!

 - Hulu ($8-12 a month): Within Hulu, there are two tiers: a limited commercial plan and one without commercials.
 Whichever path you choose, you'll get to see your current TV shows the next day.
 You can also pay an additional $9 a month to add Showtime to your Hulu account, letting you watch shows like Homeland.